louwersj/rbp_docker_p1reader/README.md

 ## Building the container
 docker build - < Dockerfile -t terminalcult/p1reader:latest

+or when you do not want to use any cached version use this command: docker build --no-cache - < Dockerfile -t terminalcult/p1reader:latest

 ## Reading from ttyUSB0
 To ensure the p1reader.py script is able to read from /dev/ttyUSB0 you need to ensure you take the devide flag into account. as an example for this you can look at the below: